HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 - Web APIs, REST paradigm
 - Software Engineering
 - Google Cloud
-- Basics understanding of and interest in financial business processes (lending, financial markets): domain-specific support about banking will be provided by dedicated mentor
+- Basics understanding of and interest in financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor

 ### Workflow
 A template workflow and requirements will be presented to the student to work out and develop the solution.
 The project is intended to be a simulation of an Agile/LEAN enviroment to allow the student to grow along with the prototype.
 Here a partial list of tasks that the student will be introduced to:
 #### Semantic Web
 * Create a RDF vocabulary to describe a fairly realistic(*) bank loan portfolio: e.g. classes Customer, Account, Deposit, Withdrawal, Transfer, LoanContract, etc.
-* Make templates (EBA Loan Templates @ Open Risk Manual) into RDF representation
+* Make templates ([EBA Loan Templates @ Open Risk Manual](https://www.openriskmanual.org/wiki/EBA_NPL_Template)) into RDF representation
-* How to connect the service to an existing RDF vocabulary (Open Risk)
+* How to connect the service to an existing [RDF vocabulary (Open Risk)](https://github.com/open-risk/open_risk_taxonomy)
 * Cloud and REST API design

 #### Create the service with Hydra